rubyonrailstutor/bengaltigers/_posts/2014-04-09-checklist.md

 - load a script file into irb ["rubyonrailstutor", "agooninz", "shammowla"]
 - differentiate printing vs returning a value ["rubyonrailstutor", "agooninz", "shammowla"]
 - demonstrate using different versions of running ruby on a file ["rubyonrailstutor", "agooninz", "shammowla"]
-- demonstrate how to define a method ["rubyonrailstutor", "agooninz", "shammowla"]
+- demonstrate how to define a method ["rubyonrailstutor"]
-- demonstate how to invoke a method ["rubyonrailstutor", "agooninz", "shammowla"]
+- demonstate how to invoke a method ["rubyonrailstutor"]
-- demontrate how to invoke a method on something ["rubyonrailstutor", "agooninz", "shammowla"]
+- demontrate how to invoke a method on something ["rubyonrailstutor"]
-- what is a parameter ["rubyonrailstutor", "agooninz", "shammowla"]
+- what is a parameter ["rubyonrailstutor"]
-- if then control flow, unless and return statements ["rubyonrailstutor", "agooninz", "shammowla"]
+- if then control flow, unless and return statements ["rubyonrailstutor"]

 #### INTERMEDIATE

-- create an object ["rubyonrailstutor", "agooninz", "shammowla"]
+- create an object ["rubyonrailstutor"]
-- iterate on a collection ["rubyonrailstutor", "agooninz", "shammowla"]
+- iterate on a collection ["rubyonrailstutor"]
-- demonstrate the difference in objects ["rubyonrailstutor", "agooninz", "shammowla"]
+- demonstrate the difference in objects ["rubyonrailstutor"]

 ### GIT